1978 Metro Manila Film Festival

 The 4th Metro Manila Film Festival had its run in 1978 starting from December 25 onwards.
 There were nine official entries and Atsay was hailed as the Festival's Best Film.

 Ian Film Productions' Atsay received the most awards, with a total of four including Best Picture Award in the highly contested 1978 Metro Manila Film Festival.
 The movie also won for Nora Aunor the Best Performer Award, the first and only awardee of the category.
 Sampaguita Pictures' Rubia Servios received two awards: Best Screenplay for Mario O'Hara and Best Editing for Jose Tarnate.
 RVQ's Jack n' Jill of the Third Kind was the top grosser of the festival.

 Entries

 Awards

-Winners are listed first and highlighted in boldface.